wittend/UncutGem/BuildGuide/BuildGuide.md

 1. Connect the microwave antenna to the RF amplifier output.
     * If you have crimped an SMA connector, then you can just screw this onto the mounted connector on the RF amplifier board.
     * If you have not, then you may carefully solder the antenna wire to the output pin of the same connector.
-    * Carefully inspect the soldering joint to ensure no short circuits have been intruduced.
+    * Carefully inspect the soldering joint to ensure no short circuits have been introduced.
 1. At this point **TRIPLE CHECK FOR ELECTRICAL SHORTS** before powering on!
-At this point, an uninteded short can damage all three of the daughter boards.
+At this point, an unintended short can damage all three of the daughter boards.
 1. Plug in the OLED screen board and power up - if the text `Calibrating...` is shown, then the device is working!

 If the board powers on find after all this, and all checks are passed, then you should proceed to aligning!